DanielMazurkiewicz/WebAI/README.md

   });

-ai.run(input, normalizeInput, denormalizeOutput) //if input callback skipped then input should be binary .then(output => {
+ai.run(input, normalizeInput, denormalizeOutput) //if normalizeInput callback skipped then input should be typed array of dataType of NN, if denormalizeOutput skipped then typed array of dataType of NN should be returned
+  .then(output => {
   })